ccli8/NuMaker-mbed-ce-emWin-example/README.md

 Please note that the toolchain path in step 3 may be different from your environment.

+### CLI for NuMaker-IoT-M467
+Target board "NUMAKER_IOT_M467" with GCC_ARM toolchain.
+1. mbed target "NUMAKER_IOT_M467"
+2. mbed toolchain "GCC_ARM"
+3. mbed config -G GCC_ARM_PATH "C:\Program Files (x86)\GNU Tools ARM Embedded\6 2017-q1-update\bin"
+4. mbed compile

+Target board "NUMAKER_IOT_M467" with ARM toolchain.
+1. mbed target "NUMAKER_IOT_M467"
+2. mbed toolchain "ARM"
+3. mbed config -G ARMC6_PATH "C:\Keil_v5\ARM\ARMCLANG\bin"
+4. mbed compile

+Please note that the toolchain path in step 3 may be different from your environment.

 ### Burn Code & Execute
-1. Connect the board NuMaker-PFM-XXX with your PC by USB cable, then there will be one "MBED" disk.
+1. Connect the board NuMaker-PFM-XXX / NuMaker-IoT-XXX with your PC by USB cable, then there will be one "NuMicro MCU" disk.
-2. Copy the built binary file into "MBED" disk on you PC.
+2. Copy the built binary file into this disk.
 3. Press reset button to execute, user could test emWin simple demo.

 ### Demo condition, document and link